rajkorde/ExamGPTCloud/README.md

   - `command_handlers` - Contains the implementation for all the domain commands (eg create_exam, save_chunk etc) using the service abstractions defined in ports folder.
   - `ai` - Contains implementation for AI based code using the service abstractions defined in ports folder.
   - `chat` - Contains helper classes for Telegram Bot implementation
-  - `chunker` - Contains abstractionss and concrete classes for chunking pdf files.
+  - `chunker` - Contains abstractions and concrete classes for chunking pdf files.
 - `adapter` - Contains the concrete classes that implement all the abstractions from ports directory
   - `aws` - Contains implementation of all AWS related services
   - `ai` - Contains implementation of all AI related services.